DylanThomasShine/bulitt_creations/TEST.md

 <br>

-I did not know how to resolve these errors and in my research to find out how, they are classed as a style error and does not affect the code performance.
-I chose to ignore them and I dealt with any other error that arose, from trailing white lines to indents and so on.
+ In order to resolve these errors and in my research to find out how, I found they are classed as a style error and does not affect the code performance.
+I chose to use the comment <strong>#noqa</strong> only in places where a line break \ didn't work and began to mess up the code  and I dealt with any other errors that arose, from trailing white lines to indents and so on.
 <br><br>

 ## <strong>E6</strong> Syntax